USDA-ARS-NWRC/smrf/README_old.rst

 1. Ensure the following environment variables are set and readable by Python:
     * IPW, and $IPW/bin environment variable is set
-    * TMPDIR, the location of the system's temporary files
+    * WORKDIR, the location of the system's temporary files
     * PATH, is set and readable by Python (mainly if running inside an IDE environment)

 2. Install